The Ebony Tower

-The Ebony Tower (1974) by John Fowles is a collection of five novellas and short stories with interlacing themes, each built around a medieval myth: The Ebony Tower, Eliduc, Poor Koko, The Enigma and The Cloud.
+The Ebony Tower (1974) by John Fowles is a collection of five novellas and short stories with interlacing themes: The Ebony Tower, Eliduc, Poor Koko, The Enigma and The Cloud.

 Plot synopses

 The Ebony Tower

 Henry Breasley is an elderly painter whose secluded retirement is invaded by a brash young artist commissioned to write a biographical study of the great man.
 Breasley shares his home with two young English girls, both former art students, Diana and Anne.
 In this strange ménage, David is left in no doubt about his host's views on modern abstract art.
 However, he is puzzled by the old man's relationship with the girls, especially when he himself is attracted to Diana.

 Eliduc

 Eliduc, the shortest tale in the book, is a translation of a Breton lai by Marie de France, in which a hero goes into exile in England, leaving his wife behind.
 While in exile, he falls for the daughter of a local king.
-The story is deliberately placed after The Ebony Tower as a clear parallel of and influence on the title story.